Cultural Diplomacy Unveiled: Prince Sultans Journey Through Pakistans Landscapes Sparks Mutual Commitment - UrduPoint

 Cultural Diplomacy Unveiled: Prince Sultan's Journey Through Pakistan's Landscapes Sparks Mutual Commitment

-Prince Sultan bin Abdulaziz of the Kingdom of Saudi Arabia embarked on an official visit to Pakistan, responding to the invitation extended by then President General Zia-ul-Haq on Tuesday, December 1, 1981.

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Dec, 2023) Prince Sultan bin Abdulaziz of the Kingdom of Saudi Arabia embarked on an official visit to Pakistan, responding to the invitation extended by then President General Zia-ul-Haq on Tuesday, December 1, 1981.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Dec, 2023) Prince Sultan bin Abdulaziz of then Minister of Defense and Aviation of the Kingdom of Saudi Arabia undertook an official visit to Pakistan in response to the invitation extended by then-President General Zia-ul-Haq which commenced on December 1, 1981, and extended over several days, symbolizing a significant diplomatic engagement between the two nations.

-The royal visit, spanning several days, proved to be a pivotal moment in strengthening the ties between Saudi Arabia and Pakistan, said Saudi Press Attaché Dr Naif Al-Otaibi, who also shared the invitation letter extended by Pakistan’s government on his social media account ‘X’ (formerly Twitter) on Friday.
+During his stay, Prince Sultan traversed the diverse landscapes of Pakistan, engaging in a series of diplomatic meetings and cultural exchanges, said Saudi Press Attaché Dr. Naif Al-Otaibi who also shared the invitation letter extended by the Pakistan’s government on his social media account ‘X’ (formerly Twitter).

-During his stay, he informed that Prince Sultan traversed the diverse landscapes of Pakistan, engaging in a series of diplomatic meetings and cultural exchanges.

 He said the visit underscored the mutual commitment to fostering strong bilateral relations, with both nations exploring avenues for collaboration in various sectors.

-Dr Naif said Prince Sultan's itinerary included visits to major Pakistani cities, where he interacted with local leaders, dignitaries, and the general populace in a bid to deepen understanding and cooperation between the two nations, spanning areas such as trade, defence, and cultural exchanges.
+Dr. Naif said Prince Sultan's itinerary included visits to major Pakistani cities, where he interacted with local leaders, dignitaries, and the general populace in a bid to deepen understanding and cooperation between the two nations, spanning areas such as trade, defense, and cultural exchanges.

 He said one of the highlights of the visit was the warm reception Prince Sultan received from the Pakistani people, expressing a shared sense of brotherhood and historical connections.